China to grant residence rights to 13 million unregistered citizens

-Household registration - or "hukou" - is required if a person wishes to marry, open a bank account, take out medical insurance and get access to basic education.
+The move on household registration - or "hukou" - will open access to basic rights such as schooling and healthcare for about 13 million people.
+Hukou are needed if a person wishes to marry, open a bank account, take out medical insurance and get access to basic education.

 The ruling Chinese Communist Party announced in October it was reforming the family planning policy to allow couples to have two children after decades of the one-child policy, a move aimed at alleviating demographic strains on the economy.